In computer software, a hash

 The number is produced by a hash function.

-For example, a simple, although relatively poor way to calculate a hash of a string is by adding the ascii codes for each digit together.
+For example, a simple, although very poor way, to calculate a hash of a string is by adding the ascii codes for each digit together.
 The answer is a hash of the string.
 Note that two strings such as "ab" and "ba" would have the same hash.
 It's quite normal for two strings to hash to the same number, in fact it's nearly always inevitable because the hash is shorter.
 This is called a 'collision'.

 Hashes are often used in conjunction with a hash table; but need not be.